olavea/Where-Do-Heroic-Princesses-Come-From/book/text/1_bathing.md

 To be continued.

+P.S
 Tiny Tasks
 1. Get an account on GitHub

 It is where we store our code so we can work together.
 2. Say "Hi" in a comment on this "issue" on gitHub

+3.
+The soon the emails will be mainly on gitHub, so be there or be square. 😺

 Enjoy your day and don't be surprised if you suddenly get another tiny tale from Lilly Labs, written by:
 Ola Vea | ReactJS Apprentice at Lilly Labs: a teeny-tiny coding consultancy | 997 85 291